mikeizbicki/cmc-csci143/topic_01_mapreduce/lab-processes.md

 ```
 then in the other, run our command for listing all of your processes:
 ```
-$ ps -ef | grep username
+$ ps -ef | grep <username>
 ```
 You can see what processes other users are running with the same command.
-Just replace `username` with their username instead.
+Just replace `<username>` with their username instead.

 ### The `HUP` signal

+We've seen three ways to kill processes:
+pressing `^C`, running the `kill` command, and running the `kill -9` command.
 Another way to kill processes is by sending the `HUP` signal.
-The `HUP` signal is automatically sent to all "children" processes of your shell when the connection is closed.
+The `HUP` signal is automatically sent to all "children" processes of your shell when the connection is closed (`HUP` stands for "hang up").
-This ensures that you don't accidentally leave thousands of processes running on machines that you're not actively using.
+This ensures that you don't accidentally leave processes running on machines that you're not actively using.
+If we didn't have the `HUP` signal, then everytime bad wifi disconnected you from the lambda server,
+your `vim` and `bash` processes would continue running forever,
+and eventually the lambda server would run out of resources.

 To see how this works,
 run the command